-As we mentioned before, there are a lot of things to consider when answering the question, “How Much Traffic Do You Need To Make Money?”.
+As we mentioned before, there are a lot of things to consider when trying to discover how much traffic you need to make money through your site.

-The answers you give will determine how much income you can make from the traffic that you have.
+Certain factors directly or indirectly affect your blog income and will determine how much you can make from the traffic that you have.

-So, which factors can make the greatest impact on your traffic’s money-making potential?
+So, which factors can make the greatest impact on your blog’s ability to make money?

 Long story short, if you don’t know how to blog as a business, it’s totally possible that you’re seeing high traffic and yet earning peanuts.